What is disposable income?

 If you’re wondering how to work out your disposable income, the government considers all your income, aside from that owed in taxes, as disposable.
 So, the formula for disposable income is simple: it’s your personal income minus your current taxes.

-This suggests that there is perhaps more choice involved in your ‘essential’ expenditure than you might realise.
+This suggests that there is perhaps more flexibility involved in your ‘essential’ expenditure than you might realise.
 Consider your food shopping, for example.
-With a little more planning and a bit more time and effort, most of us would be able to cut down on our food shopping bill, thus increasing our discretionary income.
+With a little more planning, most of us would be able to cut down on our food shopping bill, thus increasing our discretionary income.
 This can mean more scope for saving, or simply more cash for the fun stuff.

 What is gross disposable income?